aoih-uw/fish_eeg/docs/component_specification.md

 ## Preliminary plan
 1. Aoi will design and code the components of the data analysis needed to analyze this dataset
-2. Yash, Mike, Jeff will
+2. Yash will
     - Refactor Aoi's initial code set
+    -  Set up `__init__.py`
     - Write docstrings
+3. Mike will
-    - Write  `pyproject.toml` and `__init__.py` files
+    - Write  `pyproject.toml` and conda environment files
     - Create example of using the package
-4. All members will write tests for this code set
+3. Jeff will lead on writing tests for pipeline
-5. Chris will take the outputs from the refactored code and display the results onto an interactive web visualization
+5. Chris and Mike will take the outputs from the refactored code and display the results onto an interactive web visualization
 6. All members of the team will review eachothers work for possible errors and inconsistencies across package